Last Updated on March 1, 2026 by Emily Hopkins

 Here’s how: First, if you earn in a foreign currency, converting your money when the rates are good means you get more euros while keeping your tax hit lower.
 Bad timing?
 You might lose out and still get taxed on a higher amount.

-Second, if you’re selling investments or assets, the exchange rate at the time of sale affects how much you owe in capital gains tax.
-A smart conversion strategy can help you keep more of your money.
+Second, when you sell investments or other assets, the exchange rate at the time of sale directly affects your capital gains tax liability in Portugal.
+A smart currency conversion strategy can help you reduce taxable gains and keep more of your money.

 Bottom line?
 Being strategic with currency conversions isn’t just about getting more bang for your buck, it can also stop you from paying more taxes.